tmullayanov/nqueens-rs/README.md

 Command-line options

     -n, --board-size <N>: Specify the size of the board.
 Must be in range 1..<16.
+    --first-only: Print only the first solution found and ignore the rest.
     --help: prints help message and quits.

 Examples